Venezuela calls U.S. comments on Guyana dispute 'interventionist'

 Guyana says Caracas gave up its claim to the Essequibo, a sparsely populated jungle area making up two-thirds of Guyana’s territory, after an 1899 ruling by an international tribunal, but Venezuela later backtracked on that decision.
 The U.N. this year referred the dispute to the International Court of Justice.

-Two vessels owned by Norway’s Petroleum Geo-Services and under contract by Exxon Mobil were conducting seismic survey work in the area.
+Two vessels owned by Norway’s Petroleum Geo-Services (PGS.OL) and under contract by Exxon Mobil were conducting seismic survey work in the area.
 The ships stopped their work and turned east after the Venezuelan navy told them Guyana did not have jurisdiction there.

 When asked on Monday if there were plans for the vessels to resume their activities, Guyana Foreign Affairs Minister Carl Greenidge said the government was “in discussion” with Exxon.
 Neither Exxon nor PGS immediately responded to requests for comment on Tuesday, and the U.S. State Department declined to comment.